Dennis Rader: Murder of Kathryn Bright

-Murder of Shirley Ruth Relford
+Murder of Shirley Vian Relford

-Three years went by when, on March 17, 1977, Rader targeted Shirley Relford.
-Rader had a different victim planned for the day, but the victim was not home.
-He was frustrated by this and decided to find a random person to kill instead.
-While looking for a potential victim, he came across Shirley's son, Steve (6), walking down the street.
-Rader approached Steve, claiming to be a detective, and asked him if he could identify individuals in a photo.
-Rader showed Steve a photo of his wife and daughter, who Steve mistakenly identified as his mother and sister.
-He then followed Steve back to his mother's house.
+Three years later, on March 17, 1977, Rader targeted Shirley Vian Relford (26).
+Rader had a different victim planned for that day, but the victim was absent from home when he broke in.
+Frustrated, Rader decided to find a random person to kill instead.
+While looking for a potential victim, he came across Relford's son, Steven (5), walking home after buying soup for his sick mother.
+Rader approached Steven, claiming to be a detective, and asked him if he could identify individuals in a photo.
+He showed Steven a photo of his own wife and daughter, whom the boy mistakenly identified as his mother and sister.
+Rader then followed Steven back to his mother's house.

-At the Relford residence, Rader asked Shirley if she could identify the same photo.
-During this interaction, Rader pulled a gun and forced his way into the home.
-He claimed that he was a wanted man, and that they were being robbed.
-Rader attempted to tie up the three Relford children but struggled to do so, leading him to force the children into a bathroom, which he barricaded with Shirley's assistance.
-Rader reported giving the kids toys and supplies to keep them "comfortable" while he murdered their mother.
-He threatened to shoot the children if they broke free.
-After this, Rader took Shirley to the rear bedroom.
-Shirley vomited before being tied to her bedpost by her legs and handcuffed.
+At her residence, Rader asked Relford if she could identify the same photo.
+During this interaction, Rader pulled a gun, claiming that he was a wanted man, and that Relford and her three children were being robbed.
+Rader attempted to tie up the children but struggled to do so, leading him to force the children into a bathroom, which he barricaded with Relford's coerced assistance.
+Rader reported giving the kids toys and supplies to keep them "comfortable" while he murdered their mother, threatening to shoot them if they broke free.
+After this, Rader took Relford to the rear bedroom.
+She vomited before being tied to her bedpost by her legs and handcuffed.
 Rader strangled her with rope after placing a plastic bag over her head.
-During the murder, Shirley was sick and asked for water, which Rader provided prior to strangling her.
+During the murder, Relford was sick and asked for water, which Rader provided prior to strangling her.

 Rader later confessed that he intended to eventually kill the children in the bathroom.
-However, the family phone rang and one of the children shouted that it was someone who would be visiting shortly, so Rader fled the home.
+However, the family phone rang and one of the children shouted that it was someone who would be visiting shortly, causing Rader to flee the home.